How to Apply & Accept your Aid?

 How much can I borrow?

 A separate Cost of Attendance Budget is calculated for the summer semester.
-You may receive financial aid to cover your tuition, fees, loan fees, and living expenses for the summer semester if you are enrolled for at least 4 credits.
-If you are not applying for residency, you might not have a tuition charge for the summer semester, however other institutional charges may apply.
+You may receive financial aid to cover your tuition, fees, loan fees, and living expenses for the summer semester if you are enrolled half-time.
+If you are a JD student and are not applying for residency credit, you might not have a tuition charge for the summer semester, however other institutional charges may apply.
 We will calculate the loan fees and add to your loan request, unless you notify us otherwise.
-The following are the estimated amounts for living expenses you are eligible to apply for according to your living status.

 What is the process to apply for a loan for the Summer semester?